code-words/codewords-server-foss/README.md

 This message is sent from the game client to the server by the current player.
 So long as the sender is the current player and has the Spy role, and the provided ID matches a card in the current game, this will generate a [Board Update](#board-update) broadcast to all players, unless the guess causes the game to end, in which case the [Game Over](#game-over) message will be broadcast instead.
 If any of these requirements are not met, the appropriate [Illegal Action](#illegal-action) message will be broadcast instead.

+If the Spy elects not to use all their guesses, they may pass.
+To convey a pass to the server, this message should be sent with `id: null`.

 ##### Call

 ```js